Singapore is my home, and small as it may be, I don’t think I’ll ever want to leave it permanently.

 Home is about finding the place where you fit, and here amidst the frantic pace and race to the peak that Singapore has come to represent, somehow there’s a niche that’s my own.
 28 years of my life, all 28 of them I’ve lived here.
 Perhaps there are better me-shaped spaces for me out there in the world, who knows?

-But one thing I’ve learned from my travels is how to appreciate home, for both its perks and flaws.
-Singapore might be getting more crowded but it remains one of the safest and most stable societies in the world; the weather might veer crazily between hot and wet but we’ve never had to deal with earthquakes or natural disasters; we might be a small country some people still think is a part of China, but our little red passport is recognized by governments worldwide and gives us unparalleled access.
+But one thing I’ve learned from my travels is how to appreciate home better, for both its perks and flaws.
+Singapore might be getting more crowded but it remains one of the safest and most stable societies in the world; the weather might veer crazily between hot and wet but we’ve never had to deal with earthquakes or natural disasters; we might be a small country some people still think is a part of China, but our little red passport is recognised by governments worldwide and gives us unparalleled access.

 I am Singaporean, and I’m proud to call it my home.

 They say home is where the heart is, wherever in the world that may be.
 My heart is here in Singapore, with my family and my history and that familiarity, so this is where I’ll always call home.